What is repair.exe?

 repair.exe is an executable exe file which belongs to the readers process which comes along with the null Software developed by null software developer.

-If the repair.exe process in Windows 10 is important, then you should be careful while deleting it.
+If the repair.exe process running in the Windows Operating system is important, then you should be careful while deleting it.
 Sometimes repair.exe process might be using CPU or GPU too much.
-If it is malware or virus, it might be running in the background.
+If it is malware or a virus, it might be running in the background.

-The .exe extension of the repair.exe file specifies that it is an executable file for the Windows Operating System like Windows XP, Windows 7, Windows 8, and Windows 10.
+The .exe extension of the repair.exe file specifies that it is an executable file for Windows Operating Systems like Windows XP, Windows 7, Windows 8, and Windows 10.